 ideally be hosted on a secure server.

-Your subscription should only be configured for the topics and properties that you require.
-Getting irrelevant events for topics that you do not need, will put unnecessary strain on your server.
+Your subscription should only be configured for the events and properties that you require.
+Getting irrelevant events that you do not need, will put unnecessary strain on your server.

 Handle duplicate events